Transcript of the video

 Gougounes and flip-flops.
 This word, too, I discovered while strolling through a decorating store.
 Luckily, there was an illustration, so I was able to understand what it was.
 Gougounes are French for "flip-flops".
 They're shoes, usually made of plastic, that you're going to use, that you're going to put on at the beach or when you're at home.

 Crisse.
-Crisse, I've heard it many times and in different forms, because we've been to improv shows and a stand-up show with comedians.
+Crisse, I've heard it a lot of times and in different forms, because we've been to improv shows and a stand-up show with comedians.
 Crisse is the equivalent of "ptain" in France.
 It's an expletive used to punctuate sentences.
 It can be used to show anger or annoyance, but also astonishment.
 For example, if I have a cold, I might say "Crisse, j'en ai marre de couser."
 Unlike "ptain" in French, "crisse" can also be conjugated, used as a verb.
 In an improv show, at one point, someone said this phrase "On s'en crisse de ton histoire."
 I guess that means we don't give a damn about your story.

 A smart phone and a smartphone.
 In French, we'll keep the same word as in English, we'll just adapt the pronunciation a little to the French, but the Québécois have decided to translate this word and call it a smartphone.